-Frozen conflict zones and unrecognised breakaway republics.
-This amazing trip takes you to Armenia, Nagorno-Karabakh and the place they call “Europe’s Hiroshima” before finishing in Tbilisi, Georgia.
-The extended group moves on to Stalin’s hometown of Gori, before entering the war-torn republic of Abkhazia, formerly the pearl in the Soviet summer calendar.
+Group A takes you to Armenia, the breakaway rebel republic of Nagorno-Karabakh and the place they call “Europe’s Hiroshima” before finishing in Tbilisi, Georgia.
+Group B moves on to Stalin’s hometown of Gori, before entering the war-torn republic of Abkhazia, formerly the pearl in the Soviet summer calendar, and another unrecognised country.

 YPT has truly pioneered travel to the Caucasus and the “other NK”; the frozen conflict zone that is Nagorno-Karabakh.
-This region suffered a horrific war after the fall of the Soviet Union, and despite being de jure part of Azerbaijan, is in fact a de facto unrecognised independent nation state (1 of 4 in post-Soviet Europe).
+This region suffered a horrific war after the fall of the Soviet Union, and despite being de jure part of Azerbaijan, is in fact a de facto unrecognised independent nation state.

-Both trips can be combined with our Iran Revolutionary Tour, or done as standalone tours, with prices being amended depending on where you join the trip.
-If we wish to join, or leave the trip at a different destination, please get in touch for a quote.
+Both trips can be combined with our Iran Classics Tour, or done as Armenia and Nagorno-Karabakh only, or Georgia and Abkhazia only, with prices being amended depending on where you join the trip.
+You could also go for the complete adventure and also go to Nakhchivan, the off-the beaten path Armenian exclave!

 This tour will be split into two parts.
 Group A will cover Armenia and Group B, Georgia.
 You can choose to do both groups or only one.

-Morning departure to Goris using a private transport organised for you via scenic route crossing mountains.
+Morning departure to Goris using private vehicles organised for you via the scenic route crossing mountains.

 Visit the “old village” cave city on the outskirts of Goris, Capadocia of Armenia.

-Dinner in an all-Soviet collectors house for traditional Armenian dishes and wine.
-Chance to buy Soviet memorabilia
+Dinner in an all-Soviet collectors house for traditional Armenian dishes and wine with a chance to buy Soviet memorabilia

 Overnight in Goris.